tim-one/startie/README.md

 A more fundamental limitation: given a fixed set of candidate names and a fixed salt, $C$ candidates, and $B$ ballots, there are $(5B+1)^C$ possible score dicts and $C!$ possible permutations.
 While the number of score dicts grows quickly with $C$, the number of permutations grows more quickly still.
 When the number of score dicts $\lt C!$, it's impossible to generate all possible permutations.
 A score dict determines the permutation, and there just aren't enough possibilities.

 However, this doesn't appear to be a realistic concern.
-Even with just 2 ballots ($B=2$), the number of possible score dicts exceeds the number of permutatinos until there are 28 candidates:
+Even with just 2 ballots ($B=2$), the number of possible score dicts exceeds the number of permutations until there are 28 candidates:

 ```python
 >>> from math import factorial